John Caradja: Inauguration

 The new ruler only crossed the Danube on 4 December, and came within reach of Bucharest on 6 December, when he set up camp at Văcărești.
 Still without entering the city, he curbed all celebrations, making sure that the high-ranking country aristocracy, or boyars, knew of his hostility toward them and their alleged Russophilia.
 While announcing that the people could expect more leniency, he was in fact focused on distributing all lucrative offices among his own Phanariote associates.
-As reported by memoirist Ștefan Scarlat Dăscălescu, both Caragea and Callimachi had with them "hordes of famished Greeks", reserving them the offices of Postelnic, Great Ban, and all high-ranking Ispravnici.
+As reported by memoirist Ștefan Scarlat Dăscălescu, both Caradja and Callimachi had with them "hordes of famished Greeks", reserving them the offices of Postelnic, Great Ban, and all high-ranking Ispravnici.
 One estimate suggests that he collected at least 500,000 Turkish piasters from this activity alone—including 30,000 from the Frenchman Filip Lenș.
-Caragea disguised himself in order to visit his designated palace, Curtea Nouă, which had been damaged by the Imperial Russian Army during its use as a field hospital.
+Caradja disguised himself in order to visit his designated palace, Curtea Nouă, which had been damaged by the Imperial Russian Army during its use as a field hospital.
 The place burned down on 22 December, shortly after having been refurbished.

 The Prince only made his official entry into Bucharest on 24 December.
 He opted not to use the building as his residence, and instead rented two boyar homes, one of them owned by Grigore Dimitrie Ghica, outside Curtea Veche.
 He quickly transformed these into a makeshift palace that stood out for "bringing together all styles of Europe and Turkey", with frescoes done by Italian artist Alberto Giacometti.
-Caragea used St. Nicholas in-a-Day Church as his family chapel; he ordered the construction of a covered footbridge leading directly from the palace and into that building, tearing down part of its south wall.
+Caradja used St. Nicholas in-a-Day Church as his family chapel; he ordered the construction of a covered footbridge leading directly from the palace and into that building, tearing down part of its south wall.
+It was in this new residence that Caradja held court as chief justice of Wallachia.
+The procedures were witnessed in February 1813 by a foreign visitor, Count Auguste de Lagarde, who commented on Caradja's nepotism and corruption: "he gave boyar offices to a few commoners who had paid large sums for their diploma and ended this memorable session by breaking his flail on a boyar of the court—a one-eyed man who stood accused of having insulted Princess Rallou".

-It was in this new residence that Caragea held court as chief justice of Wallachia.
-The procedures were witnessed in February 1813 by a foreign visitor, Count Auguste de Lagarde, who commented on Caragea's nepotism and corruption: "he gave boyar offices to a few commoners who had paid large sums for their diploma and ended this memorable session by breaking his flail on a boyar of the court—a one-eyed man who stood accused of having insulted Princess Rallou".
-Immediately after his enthronement, Caragea was becoming known to locals as harsh and swift in carrying out justice.
-In 1812, Atanasie Vastă of Târgoviște was whipped and exiled for having assaulted his own father, with Caragea reminding him that the usual punishment involved the amputation of both arms.
-Believing himself a murder suspect, the young boyar Dimitrie Foti Merișescu recalls his terror at ending up as Caragea's prisoner: "on quite a few Saturdays, he would impale thieves. [...] also on Saturdays, the convicts imprisoned, in some cases, he would chop their arms off with an axe, in others he would carve out their noses and ears".
+Immediately after his enthronement, Caradja was becoming known to locals as harsh and swift in carrying out justice.
+His Serdar, Diamandi Djuvara, began a complex operation to hunt down brigands.
+In 1812, Atanasie Vastă of Târgoviște was whipped and exiled for having assaulted his own father, with Caradja reminding him that the usual punishment involved the amputation of both arms.
+Believing himself a murder suspect, the young boyar Dimitrie Foti Merișescu recalls his terror at ending up as Caradja's prisoner: "on quite a few Saturdays, he would impale thieves. [...] also on Saturdays, the convicts imprisoned, in some cases, he would chop their arms off with an axe, in others he would carve out their noses and ears".
 A Moldavian youth, Teodor Vârnav, recalls of his visit in May 1813: "The first sight I caught upon reaching outer Bucharest was this: two men impaled, but still alive, and another one likewise hung by the neck."
 As seen by Dăscălescu, these punishments had little effect in curbing crime, especially since brigands or hayduks enjoyed a solid reputation as anti-establishment heroes.